Support our Research

 Each year, significant numbers of Australians are killed or admitted to hospital as a result of injuries received on the road, at home, at work, at school, in sport, recreation or various other activities.
-The annual cost to the community is estimated at over $10 billion, not to mention the immeasurable personal cost when someone we love is killed or injured.
+The annual cost to the community is estimated to be close to $30 billion, not to mention the immeasurable personal cost when someone we love is killed or injured.

 Yet many of these injuries are preventable.
 By applying a scientific approach to the development of practical prevention programs, we can make a difference.

 Victorian Road Safety is just one example of research at work.
 In 1989, there were 776 people killed on Victorian roads.
-Today, through Government action based on MUARC research, Victorian roads are amongst the safest in the world, with less than 400 deaths per year.
+Today, through Government action based on MUARC research, Victorian roads are amongst the safest in the world, with fewer than 250 deaths per year.